ballerina-platform/module-ballerinax-azure.eventhub/README.md

 * An Event Hub https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-create#create-an-event-hub

-* Connection String of the Event Hub Namespace
+* Connection String of the Event Hub Namespace.
-Get the connection string from the Azure Event Hub namespace you created.
+[Get the connection string](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-get-connection-string#get-connection-string-from-the-portal) from the Azure Event Hub namespace you created.

 * You need to extract the Shared Access Key Name, Shared Access Key, Resource URI to the Event Hub Namespace separately from the connection string.
-** Shared Access Key Name,
+    * Shared Access Key Name,
-** Shared Access Key,
+    * Shared Access Key,
-** Resource URI to the Event Hub Namespace.
+    * Resource URI to the Event Hub Namespace.

 ### Step 1: Import the Azure Event Hub Ballerina Library
 First, import the ballerinax/azure_eventhub module into the Ballerina project.